MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/PurchasingAdvanced/purchasing-how-to-view-the-status-of-blanket-purchase-orders.md

 ---
-    title: How to: View the Status of Blanket Purchase Orders | Microsoft Docs
+    title: How to View the Status of Blanket Purchase Orders | Microsoft Docs
     description: You can see the status of a blanket purchase order in the **Purchase Blanket Order Statistics** window.
 This may be relevant when you start to invoice the order that is created from the blanket purchase order.
     services: project-madeira
     documentationcenter: ''